Feyerabend/ABC80/MOVE.md

 program of simple type.
 What happens is that they have to learn how to adapt to the computer to adapt the computer to themselves.
 This procedure is at present very cumbersome and time-consuming, especially after the short experience the course provides.
-Note well the development of programming languages; intuitively constructed structures, versions in step with the change in the architecture of the computer at large, without fixed theoretical control of, for example, semantics.
+Pay attension to the development of programming
+languages: intuitively constructed structures, versions in step with the change in the architecture of the computer at large, without fixed theoretical control of, for example, semantics.
 Moreover, it is possibly so that what they have learned is or can be something highly temporary.
 For example, if the future